Artspiderinvest12/-tma-autotest-infra-showcase/ARCHITECTURE.md

 ### 1. Agent Core

-The agent core is responsible for exploratory task execution.
+The agent core is responsible for executing exploratory tasks and acts as the central intelligence component of the system.

 It combines:

 - task understanding
 - step-by-step reasoning
 - browser tool selection
 - completion detection

-The agent is optimized for actionability, not just text generation.
-Its purpose is to interact with the interface and produce a usable execution trace.
+The agent is optimized for actionability rather than pure text generation.
+Its primary purpose is to interact with the interface and produce a meaningful execution trace.

+The agent architecture is tool-extendable.
+Additional tools can be attached to the agent to interact with the browser environment, including mechanisms such as XPath queries, DOM locators, and other interface interaction utilities.

+The reasoning depth of the agent can be configured depending on the complexity of the task.
+This allows balancing exploration quality with execution speed for different scenarios.

+Model providers are accessed through **OpenRouter**, which allows the system to dynamically switch between different LLM or VLM models depending on the task requirements.

+The agent also includes a memory summarization mechanism.
+This allows long-running sessions to compress historical context and maintain operational continuity, enabling autonomous operation for extended periods (up to ~24 hours in long exploratory runs).

 ### 2. Browser Tooling and Runtime